quicwg/base-drafts/draft-ietf-quic-lossbits-exp.md

 # Passive Segmental Loss measurement

 The proposed mechanism enable loss measurement from observation points on the network path throughout the lifetime of a connection.
-End-to end loss as well as segmental loss (upstream or downstream from the observation point) are measurable thanks to two dedicated bits in short packet headers.
+End-to end loss as well as segmental loss (upstream or downstream from the observation point) are measurable thanks to two dedicated bits in short packet headers, nammed loss bits.
 The loss bits therefore appear only after version negotiation and connection establishment are completed.

 ## Proposed Short Header Format Including sQuare and Retransmit Bits